 In the winter of 2010/11, when Max was just two-and-a-half, we had a LOT of snow.
 My husband Doug plows the yard clear between our house and the barn, where our firewood is stacked.
 This gave Max a good start at playing outside, but he wanted to know what was going on in the rest of the yard.
 As soon as he tried to step off the plowed area or off the snowmobile trail that runs through our field, he would stumble, sink, and immediately get frustrated at his lack of forward motion.
 I shoveled some paths for him early in the year, but this obviously wasn’t a long-term solution.
 We hadn’t thought that he would need snowshoes so soon, but we knew that Max and snowshoes were inevitable, so we decided to start looking.
 This may sound crazy, but I like to start him on things before he’s ready.
 Not TOO much before, mind you; I don’t want to discourage him.
 But let’s put it this way: I wanted him to be comfortable with the IDEA of using snowshoes before he HAD to use them.

-With this in mind, we started looking at what was available that would work for someone as small and eager as Max.
+With this in mind, we started looking at what was available for serious snowshoes for active kids.
+We wanted some that would work for someone as small and eager as Max, and something he could use as he got older and bigger.
 It’s apparently not that common for a two- or three-year-old to snowshoe on his or her own, at least not very far.
 At first, the only snowshoes I could find designed to fit him appeared to be cheesy kid things, and I just wasn’t interested in that.
 I know my son well enough to know that he wouldn’t be, either.
 He wants his stuff to look and work like Mommy’s and Daddy’s.
 This is a kid who, when asked what he wanted for Christmas this year, said “Ummmm …chainsaw!”
 You get the picture.

 Last year, we rented Tubbs snowshoes from EMS for him to try and they worked perfectly.
 Unfortunately, they changed that particular model and we weren’t able to find any to buy.
 So we started looking at what was on the market and found a number of other quality snowshoes designed for smaller kids.
 The question was, would they fit Max?
 And could he move independently on them?